aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/index.md

 </div>
 <div class="step">
     <div>
-        <div class="circle">3</div>
+        <div class="circle">2</div>
     </div>
     <div>
-        <div class="step-title">Follow the instructions to install and deploy a Validator node in the test mode.</div>
+        <div class="step-title">Follow the instructions and deploy a validator node in the test mode.</div>
-        <div class="step-caption">Follow the detailed node installation steps provided in: <a href="#install-the-nodes-for-ait-2">Install the nodes for AIT-3</a>. <strong>Make sure to set your node in the Test mode.</strong> Instructions are provided in the node installation sections.
+        <div class="step-caption">Follow the detailed node installation steps provided in: <a href="#install-the-nodes-for-ait-3">Install the nodes for AIT-3</a>. <strong>Make sure to set your node in the Test mode.</strong> Instructions are provided in the node installation sections.
 Test mode is required for Aptos Labs to do a health check on your node.  </div>
     </div>
 </div>
 <div class="step">